Measurement events relative to temporal quantum reference frames: Further details of the and approaches

 \subsection{Review of ideal \GLM approach}

-\citet{Giovannetti_2015} proposed an extension to the Page-Wooters mechanism which overcomes the deficiencies raised by \kuchar.
-They do so by associating an energy to each measurement, and including it in the constraint as follows: Let us consider an additional purifying ancilla $A$, which allows the description of a projective measurement at time $\tau$ through its Kraus representation as a unitary mapping
+Giovannetti \textit{et al.}~\cite{Giovannetti_2015} proposed an extension to the Page-Wootters mechanism which overcomes the deficiencies raised by \kuchar.
+They do so by associating a Hamiltonian to each measurement, and including it in the constraint as follows: Let us consider an additional purifying ancilla $A$, which allows the description of a projective measurement at time $\tau$ through its Kraus representation as a unitary mapping